 - Can I see some of your previous artwork and designs for clients in a similar sector to me?

 - What’s the design process?
 How many concepts will I see?

 - Will do I need to supply text and images?
 (This can vary depending on the nature of the project.
 While providing your own text and images will help reduce costs, professional photography services and stock photography can enhance the look of your design and engage the help of a copywriter will ensure your branding remains consistent throughout your wording as well.
-Please note that when supplying images to your designer, they should be in JPEG format and 300 DPI.
+Please note that when supplying images to your designer, they usually should be in JPEG format and 300 DPI.
 Images from the web do not reproduce well in print as the resolution is too low, but are perfect for websites.)

 - Will I own the copyright to all the artwork you incorporate?
 (The answer should be yes, but your designer will normally reserve the right to showcase your project for promotional purposes.)

 - How long will the work take?
 (This can vary depending on the type of design work being done.
 Clients usually have a say in dictating timescales.)

 - Will you show me some concept visuals first so I can decide which I prefer?
 (Your designer should answer yes to this question.
 During the design process, concepts visuals are usually presented to the client by email in PDF format.
 Once you are happy to sign off the chosen design, the artwork will be prepared.
 Different projects have different processes, so the number of concept visuals presented, and the number of rounds of revisions may differ.
 The designer should agree on these terms with you before work is undertaken.)

 - Will you provide me with the original artwork files you create for my project?
 (Your designer should answer yes to this question and package up all the relevant files, sending them to you to use as you wish.)